xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- enh (keith)   Add ability to display wiring view from the front -- enh (keith)   Add wiring views for most inbuilt models -- bug (keith)   Validate serial controller number of channels
+   -- bug (keith)   Force value curves to update to real values ... it wasnt doing this which may have masked some issues -- enh (keith)   Add row heading tooltips where the model names are too wide to display -- enh (keith)   Add ability to display wiring view from the front -- enh (keith)   Add wiring views for most inbuilt models -- bug (keith)   Validate serial controller number of channels